-O The enemy learns and adapts and is usually about a week behind us tactically.

-O The enemy rapidly reseeds its leadership and is diverse-there are multiple different groups operating in the AOR with multiple cells.

-O The enemy uses Improvised Explosive Devices (IEDs) as an offensive weapon.

-O The terrain does not easily support tracked movement and forces the use of predictable routes

-O The AOR is an enemy support zone with caches, meeting places, training, etc.

-O There are no large population centers in the AOR.

-O The population is at best neutral, but seems to support the insurgents.

-O The majority of the population is Sunni, with small enclaves of Shi'a spread throughout the AOR.

-O Wahabbists/Salafists are operating along the Tigris River.

-O There are five different tribes in the AOR, each with multiple sheiks.

-O Coalition engagement with the AOR's population was spotty prior to our arrival.

-O Unemployment is high.

-O We have multiple Iraqi Security Force (ISF) partnerships.

-O There are effectively no funds to buy and use informants.

-O We are fighting a fight the squadron did not train for.
+- The terrain does not easily support tracked movement and forces the use of predictable routes. - The AO is an enemy support zone with caches, meeting places, training, etc. - There are no large population centers in the AO. - The population is at best neutral, but seems to support the insurgents. - The majority of the population is Sunni, with small enclaves of Shi'a spread throughout the AO. - Wahabbists/Salafists are operating along the Tigris River. - There are five different tribes in the AO, each with multiple sheiks. - Coalition engagement with the AO's population was spotty prior to our arrival. - Unemployment is high. - We have multiple Iraqi Security Force (ISF) partnerships. - There are effectively no funds to buy and use informants. - We are fighting a fight the squadron did not train for

-I anticipated that the number of components defining my problem would initially increase as I conducted operations and learned more about my AOR, but I thought that by the end of my tour they would be dramatically reduced.
-Not only did they increase, but even with a much greater understanding of the complexities of my area I was unable to solve my problem prior to being relieved by my successor.
+I anticipated that the number of components defining my problem would initially increase as I conducted operations and learned more about my AO, but I thought that by the end of my tour they would be dramatically reduced.
+Not only did they increase, but even with a much greater understanding of the complexities of my area, I was unable to solve my problem prior to being relieved by my successor.
 The fact is that we could have continued to fight the war in my area for the foreseeable future.
 Everything was contingent upon the population allowing the conflict to exist and their continued willingness to replace the insurgents we killed or detained.